 What should I do if I think I have West Nile virus?

-- Contact your health professional or call the Saskatchewan HealthLine at 811 or healthlineonline.ca.
-However, you do not necessarily need to seek medical attention as milder cases tend to improve on their own.
+You do not need to seek medical attention for mild symptoms, as they tend to improve on their own.

-- If you develop symptoms of severe West Nile virus illness (for example, severe headaches, persistent high fever or confusion) seek medical attention immediately.
+If you develop symptoms of severe WNV illness, such as severe headaches, persistent high fever with stiff neck, confusion, seizures, or paralysis, seek medical attention immediately.

 Adult mosquitoes like to rest in long grass and sheltered shady areas.
-You may reduce your exposure to mosquitoes by regularly maintaining these areas around your home.
-Steps you can take include:
+You can reduce your exposure to mosquitoes by regularly maintaining these areas around your home:

 What about outdoor recreation and work?

-- People who spend a lot of time outdoors for recreation (ex: camping, golfing) or work (ex: farming, construction) should follow the same self protection measures as anyone else (see How Can I Prevent Getting West Nile Virus?).
+People who spend a lot of time outdoors for recreation (e.g. camping, golfing) or work (e.g. farming, construction) should follow the same self protection measures as anyone else.
 These precautions are especially important in back country areas where there are large amounts of shallow, standing water.